microsoft/jumpstart-agora-apps/README.md

 ## Start contributing

-To start contributing to Jumpstart Agora apps repository, follow these steps:
+To start contributing to Jumpstart Agora apps repository follow these steps:

 1. This repo is part of [Jumpstart Agora](https://aka.ms/JumpstartAgora).
 Visit the page to learn more about it and its goals.